 Uranium dioxide has a significantly lower density than uranium in metal form.
 Uranium dioxide has a density of 10.97 g/cm3, but this value may vary with fuel burnup because, at low burnup, densification of pellets can occur, and at higher burnup, swelling occurs.

 Thermal Conductivity of Uranium Dioxide

 See also: Thermal Conduction of Uranium Dioxide

-The thermal conductivity of uranium dioxide is very low when compared with metal uranium, uranium nitride, uranium carbide and zirconium cladding material.
-The thermal conductivity is one of parameters, which determine the fuel centerline temperature.
-This low thermal conductivity can result in localised overheating in the fuel centerline and therefore this overheating must be avoided.
+The thermal conductivity of uranium dioxide is very low compared to metal uranium, uranium nitride, uranium carbide, and zirconium cladding material.
+Thermal conductivity is one of the parameters determining the fuel centerline temperature.
+This low thermal conductivity can result in localized overheating in the fuel centerline; therefore, this overheating must be avoided.
 Overheating of the fuel is prevented by maintaining the steady state peak linear heat rate (LHR) or the Heat Flux Hot Channel Factor – FQ(z) below the level at which fuel centerline melting occurs.
 Expansion of the fuel pellet upon centerline melting may cause the pellet to stress the cladding to the point of failure.

 where τ = T/1000.
 The uncertainty of this correlation is +10% in the range from 298.15 to 2000 K and +20% in the range from 2000 to 3120 K.